Shatzi Weisberger

-Joyce "Shatzi" Weisberger (née Schatzberg; June 17, 1930 – December 1, 2022) was an American death educator, activist, and nurse based in New York City.
+Joyce "Shatzi" Weisberger (June 17, 1930 – December 1, 2022) was an American death educator, activist, and nurse based in New York City.
 After a 47-year career in nursing, she began engaging in public death education and end-of-life advocacy.
 Throughout her life, Weisberger was involved in several activist movements, including the civil rights movement, anti-nuclear movement, ACT UP, and campaigns against police brutality.
 In her later years, she was affiliated with the New York chapter of Jewish Voice for Peace, expressing opposition to Zionism.

 Early life

-Shatzi Weisberger was born Joyce Schatzberg in Brooklyn on June 17, 1930.
-She did not have a close relationship with her parents, and was once kidnapped by her father after her mother came out as a lesbian.
+Shatzi Weisberger was born as Joyce Schatzberg in Brooklyn on June 17, 1930.
+She did not have a close relationship with her parents and was once kidnapped by her father after her mother came out as a lesbian.
 She grew up in a small apartment with her mother and her partner, unaware of their romantic relationship of more than 40 years.
-She spent time in the foster care system as a result of her father's homophobia.
+She spent time in the foster care system due to her father's homophobia.
 She attended summer camp as a child.

 Weisberger's great-grandfather was Samuel Gompers, a founder of the American Federation of Labor.

 Career

-Shatzi Weisberger worked as a nurse for 47 years, specializing in both obstetrics and end-of-life care.
+Weisberger worked as a nurse for 47 years, specialising in both obstetrics and end-of-life care.
 Her nursing career coincided with the peak of HIV/AIDS-related deaths in New York City during the 1980s, a period during which she provided home care for individuals dying from the disease.

 Weisberger began her nursing career after obtaining a master's degree in psychiatric nursing.
 However, she later became critical of the psychiatric practices at the time, which she described as unethical.
 This led her to speak publicly about the need for mental health care reform.

-In the 2010s, after being present during a close friend's final moments, she turned her focus to death education and advocacy.
-She trained in thanatology, hospice care, and what she called the "art of dying."
-Weisberger organized "death cafés"—informal gatherings that foster open conversations about mortality and dying in a supportive environment.
+In the 2010s, after being present during a close friend's death, she turned her focus to death education and advocacy.
+She took a five-month, 70-hour course in Thanatology at the Open Centre, and a course in hospice care with the New York City visiting service.
+She then started holding workshops on "the art of dying".
+She organized "death cafés"—informal gatherings that aimed to foster open conversations about mortality and dying in a supportive environment.